jubilantdeenie/plantrealms/README.md

 # PlantRealms app

-PlantRealms will be an immersive app that utilizes A-frame to create an 360 augmented reality experience to identify wild plants that are used for food.
+PlantRealms is an entertainment app that explores wild food plants and their uses.
+PlantRealms also offers an immerserve feature that utilizes A-frame to create an 360 augmented reality experience for plant education in the real world.